-To avoid bodily injury or death from unexpected startup of machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.
+To prevent bodily injury or death from the unexpected startup of the machine, always stop the engine and remove the key from the ignition before leaving the operator's seat.

 - 1. Lower the hold-down.

 - 2. Lower the header to the ground.

 - 3. Shut the down combine and remove the key from ignition.